temporalio/sdk-php/README.md

 Now use the `trap()`, `tr()`, or `dump()` functions to output data to Buggregator.
 Web UI will be available at `http://localhost:8000`.

+### IDE Plugin

+For advanced autocomplete while coding in IntelliJ IDEA, use the [MetaStorm plugin](https://github.com/xepozz/meta-storm-idea-plugin).
+The plugin will suggest classes and Workflow names in the client methods.

 ## Resources

 Read the docs